-In September 2015, Peru submitted its Intended Nationally Determined Contribution to the UNFCCC Secretariat, pledging a 30% reduction from 2010 levels - compared to a business-as-usual baseline scenario - by 2030.
+In September 2015, Peru submitted its Intended Nationally Determined Contribution ("NDC") to the UNFCCC Secretariat, pledging a 30% reduction from 2010 levels - compared to a business-as-usual baseline scenario - by 2030.
+Peru submitted an updated NDC in December 2020 and increased its commitment, aiming to reduce carbon emissions by 40% by 2030 and achieve zero carbon emissions by 2050.